List of games by Supermassive Games

 At Gamescom in 2018, Supermassive announced that they were returning to the horror genre, partnering with publisher Bandai Namco Entertainment to create an anthology series called The Dark Pictures Anthology.
 Supermassive originally planned to release a new entry in the series every six months.
-The studio plans to release eight games in the anthology, although more could be added.
+The studio originally planned to release eight games in the anthology, but executive producer Dan McDonald confirmed in April 2026 that the studio is no longer strictly adhering to an eight game cap.
 The first game, Man of Medan, was released in August 2019, followed by Little Hope in October 2020, House of Ashes in October 2021, and The Devil in Me in November 2022.
 A spin-off of the anthology, Switchback VR, was released on 16 March 2023 for the PlayStation VR2 as a spiritual successor of Rush of Blood and featured levels based on the first four games of the series.
-Directive 8020, the fifth game in the series, will be released in the first half of 2026.
+Directive 8020, the fifth game in the series, was released on 12 May 2026.
+Beginning with the game, Supermassive moved away from the anthology branding to emphasise that the games are standalone experiences.

 After many years of mostly PlayStation exclusivity, the anthology was Supermassive's first venture into doing multi-platform releases.
 Initially, the games were released on PS4, Xbox One, and Windows.
-Starting with House of Ashes, the games were also released for PS5 and Xbox Series X/S. However, in September 2022 Supermassive released PS5 and Series X/S versions of Man of Medan and Little Hope.
+Starting with House of Ashes, the games were also released for PS5 and Xbox Series X/S. In September 2022 Supermassive released PS5 and Series X/S versions of Man of Medan and Little Hope.
 Both games also received Nintendo Switch versions in 2023.

 Supermassive released the standalone game The Quarry in 2022.
 The game is inspired by slasher and monster films, and is a spiritual successor to Until Dawn.
-In August 2023, Little Nightmares III was announced for a 2024 release, but was later delayed and was released on 10 October 2025.
+In August 2023, Little Nightmares III was announced and it released on 10 October 2025.
 The Casting of Frank Stone, a game set in the Dead by Daylight universe, was revealed at the Game Awards 2023 and was released on 3 September 2024.